t-ludovic-schmidt/autosomal_het/README.md

-# autosomal_het
+# Autosomal Heterozygosity
-Code for deriving autosomal heterozygosity estimates from genomic data
+Code for deriving heterozygosity estimates from genomic data without filtering for polymorphism